RapidAI raises $25 million to analyze medical scans with AI algorithms

 RapidAI also offers a HIPAA-compliant mobile app designed to give stroke team members access to results and preview files, plus the ability to communicate about patient care via an in-app messaging system.
 Alternatively, clinicians can use a web app to get notifications for new cases, as well as compressed scan images.

 RapidAI says its AI algorithms have analyzed over 1 million scans from more than 1,600 hospitals in over 50 countries to date.
-The company recently received FDA clearance for Rapid LVO.
-And earlier in the year, RapidAI acquired Endovantage, a provider of aneurysm management products.
+The company recently received FDA clearance for Rapid LVO, and earlier in the year, RapidAI acquired Endovantage, a provider of aneurysm management products.
 (Rapid CTP, Rapid Aspects, Rapid CTA, and Rapid MRI have FDA clearance, and the Rapid platform is approved for use in a number of countries, including Canada, Mexico, Brazil, Japan, Israel, Vietnam, Australia, and New Zealand.)

 The funding round was led by Lennertz & Co.
 Family Equity Fund.
 This is San Francisco-based RapidAI’s first public round since its founding in 2012.
-Prior to this round, RapidAI, which has 150 employees and expects to have over 175 by the end of the year, had only raised $2.3 million, and it has been profitable ever since.
-A spokesperson said the company’s revenue is between $25 and $50 million per year.
+RapidAI, which has 150 employees and expects to have over 175 by the end of the year, had previously only raised $2.3 million, and it has been profitable ever since.
+A spokesperson said the company’s revenue is between $25 million and $50 million per year.